catid/catid.io/content/posts/lkss/lkss.md

 Comparing the impact of the two, super-sampling has a significantly larger impact on quality than the interpolation method used, which makes sense because it's introducing new real data.
 Bicubic interpolation improves accuracy on synthetic tests by about 25%.
 Super-sampling makes a massive 400% improvement in accuracy.

-Bicubic interpolation is performed during image warping, which is done in the inner loop of Lucas-Kanade, and its cost increases with iteration count and image size,.
+Bicubic interpolation is performed during image warping, which is done in the inner loop of Lucas-Kanade, and its cost increases with iteration count and image size.
 It reads from 4x4 pixels for each output pixel instead of 2x2 for bilinear sampling.
 It then computes a different kernel on the fly for each of these pixels using a mathematical function.
 Bicubic Spline is a popular choice, though Lanczos2 implemented with fast sinc() approximations provides a noticeably better result.

 Super-sampling is performed once during pyramid creation, and increases the cost of forming the pyramid by 4x, but its cost does not increase after that point.